 To keep a cat in the pink of health, good knowledge about cat behaviour, food and general maintenance is essential.
 Cats are adorable and very affectionate, but they require a level of commitment and maintenance to keep them happy.

-Cats can be purchased from Pet shops, bought privately and from various shelters, such as the RSPCA, Tree Tops Animal Rescue and Kingdowns Cat Santuary to name a few.
+Cats can be purchased from Pet shops, bought privately and from various shelters, such as the RSPCA, Tree Tops Animal Rescue and Kingdowns Cat Sanctuary to name a few.
 For those concerned with animal welfare, try to purchase your cat from a shelter.

-So if you are serious about finding out more about how to care for your domestic cat, the ADL online Domestic Cat Care course will provide you with the knowledge and skills necessary to keeping your cat healthy and happy.
+So if you are serious about finding out more about how to care for your domestic cat, the ADL online Domestic Cat Care course will provide you with the knowledge and skills necessary to keep your cat healthy and happy.